-The exhibitions programme at New Art Exchange is designed to extend the mission statement of the organisation: to stimulate new perspectives on the value of diversity in art and society.
+The exhibition programme at NAE is designed to extend the mission statement of the organisation: to stimulate new perspectives on the value of diversity in art and society.

-We believe in the power of the arts to stimulate important political debate within the public realm, however, BAME artists and arts professionals are currently greatly under represented within the sector.
-To address this imbalance and to ensure the perspectives of a broader range of cultures and communities are seen and heard, we take positive action to engage individuals from diverse backgrounds and those exploring diversity in their work.
+We believe in the power of the arts to stimulate important political debate within the public realm.
+Artists and professionals from culturally diverse backgrounds are currently greatly underrepresented within the sector.
+To address this imbalance, they take positive action ensure the perspectives of a broader range of cultures and communities are seen and heard.

 Stimulating new perspectives about the value of diversity in art and society.